servactory/servactory.com/docs/getting-started.md

 ---
 title: Getting started
-description: Description and examples of use
+description: Requirements, conventions, installation and example of basic preparation
 prev: Why Servactory
 next: Service call and result of work
 ---

-# Getting started
+# Getting started with Servactory

 ## Conventions

 - All services are subclasses of `Servactory::Base` and are located in the `app/services` directory.
-It is common practice to create and inherit from `ApplicationService::Base`, which is a subclass of `Servactory::Base`.
+It is common practice to create and inherit from `ApplicationService::Base` class, which is a subclass of `Servactory::Base`.
 - Name services by what they do, not by what they accept.
 Use verbs in names.
 For example, `UsersService::Create` instead of `UsersService::Creation`.

 ## Version support